Report wildlife observations

 Report limping elk or elk with hoof deformities

-WDFW seeks to understand and respond to the diseases that affect the health of elk in our state.
+Elk Hoof Disease is a condition that affect the health of elk in Washington state.
 You can help by reporting limping elk or dead elk with hoof deformities.
-Find out more about elk hoof disease.
+Learn more about elk hoof disease.
+This form is a quicker version of the larger wildlife health reporting form, so you can report in either of the two forms.

 Report Mountain Goat Encounters